Frequently asked questions

 1. What grades does Clonard offer?

-We offer the full curriculum in line with CAPS, including exams and assessments, from grade R-11.
+We offer the full curriculum in line with CAPS, including exams and assessments, from Pre-school – Grade 12.

 2. What languages are provided in the curriculum?

 English is the medium of instruction and it is studied at first language level.
-Afrikaans and isiZulu are offered as second language options from grade 1 to grade 10.
-Our Cambridge programmes offer Afrikaans as the second language option.
+Afrikaans and isiZulu are offered as second language options from grade 1 to grade 12.
 Please note that all other subjects are studied in English.
 If you would like to do any additional second languages or substitute our options then please contact us to discuss your options.

 3. Is Clonard a self-study curriculum?

 No, it is not self-study.
-It is a parent/tutor directed curriculum in grade R-11.
+It is a parent/tutor directed curriculum for Pre-school – Grade 12.
 The parent takes the role of a teacher and offers support and guidance while giving the child the space to work out problems on their own.

 4. Is home schooling suitable for a remedial child?